 Recruitment vs Executive search?

-It’s difficult for the clients to understand the difference between the recruitment, executive search, and headhunting, as the result looks the same - they hire a candidate that was introduced by the service provider.
-But, as always, the devil is in the details.
+It’s difficult for the clients to understand the difference between the recruitment, executive search, and headhunting, as the result looks the same - you hire a candidate that was introduced by the service provider.
+But, the devil is in the details.

-Please find the full details of how executive search works in our blog post.
+Please find the full details of how executive search process works in our blog post.

 How valuable your time is?